 Coca eradication in Colombia

-The Colombian government has been promoting voluntary crop substitution since May 2017, but this program has been virtually without funds and is violently countered by drug trafficking organizations.
+The Colombian government has been promoting voluntary crop substitution since May 2017, but shut down this program in August 2018.